cpraveen/numa/approx.md

 p_3(x) = 0.99519577 + 0.99904923 x + 0.54788486 x^2 + 0.17615196 x^3
 $$

-The maximum error is approximately $0.00998$ which is almost five times smaller than the Taylor polynomial.
-The error is also more uniformly distributed and oscillates in sign.
+The error in this approximation is shown below.

 ```{code-cell}
 xi = linspace(-1,1,4)